Get answers for your health queries from top Doctors for FREE!

 Below, find a detailed discussion of chemotherapy costs.

-The affordable cost of chemotherapy in India is a major factor that prompts people to choose India for their treatment.
+The affordable cost of chemotherapy in India is a major factor that prompts people to choose India.

 Estimated chemotherapy cost in India based on the method: